shimspedy/sengov/content/candidates/bill-lee-for-gov-2022.md

 ---
 date: 2022-07-28T10:02:20-04:00
 title: " Bill Lee for governor 2022"
-seo_title: "Bill Lee for texas governor"
+seo_title: "Bill Lee for Tennessean  governor"
 description: I’m not a politician.
 I’m a cattle farmer, a businessman, a father and grandfather, and a seventh generation Tennessean.
 author: Csen
 image: bill-lee.jpeg